faabiopontes/daily-dose-of-development/modern-react-with-redux/app10-stream/streams/client/README.md

 ... and communicates with **Redux Store** to get updated Auth State

 ## Redux Dev Tools

 - We can use debug sessions to kind of save how the store was at some point using the GET parameter `debug_session=**<string of the session>**`
 - Example: `http://localhost:3000/?debug_session=fsp`

 ## Redux Forms

 - This package has great documentation with lots of use case scenarios like the [Wizard Form](https://redux-form.com/8.2.2/examples/wizard/)

 ### Validation Flow

 1. Form is initially rendered OR user interacts with it
 2. Validate function gets called with all values from the form
 3. Did the user enter valid inputs?

 - Yes: Return an empty object (Returning an empty object makes redux form think our form is valid)
+- No:
-  - No: Return an object.
+  1. Return an object.
 For each invalid field, put a key-value pair on the object with the NAME of the field and the error message
+  2. Redux form rerenders our component
+  3. Each `Field` rendered with the error message from the `errors` object